Centerville, Georgia: Government

-The City has a senior tax exemption law that allows citizens 70 and over to apply for a total tax exemption for their personal home and up to one acre of land, provided their home is located on the land.
+The services that the city government provides include curbside trash pick-up, sewer, and water.
+Centerville also has a Recycling Center within city limits accepting paper, metals, glass, and other miscellaneous items.
+The city has a senior tax exemption law that allows citizens 70 and over to apply for a total tax exemption for their personal home and up to one acre of land, provided their home is located on the land.

 Transportation

 Major Roadways

 The major roadways in and around Centerville include I-75, GA Highway 247 Connector (Watson Blvd), and GA Highway 41.

 Pedestrians

 In 2012, Centerville adopted the sidewalk improvement plan.
 This plan continues to improve pedestrian walkways in Centerville.
 In January 2017, the Houston County Commission approved contracts to design two road widening projects.
 The largest of these two projects was in Centerville, 2 miles of Elberta Road.
 This project included the addition of a turn lane and sidewalk to this 2-mile stretch.
 This project was funded by a local 2018 SPLOST.

 Airports

 Centerville is 93 miles from Atlanta's Hartsfield-Jackson International Airport.
 Centerville is 25 miles from the Perry-Houston County Airport.
 Centerville is 8 miles from the Middle Georgia Regional Airport, which is located in south Macon-Bibb county.